AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install_dev.rst

 Install GSAS-II directly from your repo using GSAS2MAIN Python
 ----------------------------------------------------------------------------

-If you have installed GSAS-II from GSAS2MAIN and wish to use that Python and the GSAS-II binaries, that is also possible.
+If you have installed GSAS-II from the GSAS2MAIN self-installer, it is fairly easy to make a separate installation of GSAS-II for use in development, redeploying the
+Python provided by the self-installer and copying the GSAS-II binaries.

 * For Windows, if GSAS-II is installed at location ``C:\Users\Me\gsas2main`` then use this command to setup Python::